astrogirlnim/GeneKnow/documentation/Whitepaper/Whitepaper_Draft.md

 **Abstract**

 Geneknow is a free, open-source desktop application for privacy-preserving genomic risk assessment.
 Built on Tauri with React frontend and Python ML backend, it processes genomic data entirely locally using validated ML models achieving AUC 0.76 for cancer risk prediction.
-The platform leverages established databases (TCGA, COSMIC, gnomAD, ClinVar) and methods (PRS, CADD, pathway burden analysis) while ensuring complete data privacy through local-only processing.
+The platform leverages established databases (TCGA [14], COSMIC [15], gnomAD [16], ClinVar [17]) and methods (PRS [18], CADD [6], pathway burden analysis [20]) while ensuring complete data privacy through local-only processing.
 With rigorous data leakage prevention and clinical safety emphasis, Geneknow provides tunable sensitivity (60-90%) for various clinical applications.
 This whitepaper details the scientific foundation, architecture, and clinical applications of Geneknow for investigative genomic analysis.

 > **Disclaimer:** Geneknow is a statistical tool for investigative and research purposes only.
 It does not provide medical or clinical advice, diagnosis, or treatment recommendations.
 All results must be interpreted by qualified professionals and are not intended for clinical decision-making.